octalbit/octalbit.github.io/README.md

-##Octalbit
+* Octalbit

 This project was hospeded in [octalbit.co](https://octalbit.com).

-To run the project run:
+* To run the project run:

-git clone
+clone the project in your computer

-npm install
+npm install or yarn install

-Open ttps://localhost:3000
+npm start or yarn start